lucianor/corona-infection-prediction-br/README.md

 Updates every hour, but depends on if there is new data published.

-## Detailed analysis of all countries, UL, Austria, Germany, Italy, France, China, Switzerland, US
+## Detailed analysis of all countries, UK, Austria, Germany, Italy, France, China, Switzerland, US

 ![Logistic curve extrapolation](plots/logistic-plot.png)